I am a new Business Rates customer

 We will not accept back dated changes to your account unless you can provide us with evidence of that change from the date that you wish it to be applied.

-If you wish to change the name on the Business Rates account you will need to contact us using this form.
+If you wish to change the name on the Business Rates account you will need to contact us.